Valley Girl (2020 film): Production

 Josh Whitehouse was announced as the punk rock musician love interest in January 2017.
 In April 2017, Chloe Bennet was cast as Karen, a queen bee Valley girl, Ashleigh Murray as Loryn, a boy-crazy popular girl, Jessie Ennis as Stacey, Julie's loyal best friend, and Logan Paul as Mickey, a popular tennis star.
 In May 2017, Mae Whitman joined the cast as Jack, Randy's lesbian best friend and bandmate, followed in June by Peyton List as Courtney, a cheerleader.

 Filming

 Principal photography began in May 2017, in Los Angeles, California, and wrapped in June 2017.

 Soundtrack

 The soundtrack album for the film was released by Interscope Records on May 8, 2020.
-The song "We Got the Beat" performed Jessica Rothe, Chloe Bennet, Jessie Ennis and Ashleigh Murray was released as a promotional single on April 24, 2020.
+The song "We Got the Beat", performed by Jessica Rothe, Chloe Bennet, Jessie Ennis, and Ashleigh Murray, was released as a promotional single on April 24, 2020.

 Release

 The film was originally scheduled for release on June 29, 2018, but it was later pulled from the schedule following controversies surrounding Logan Paul.

 Valley Girl was released simultaneously through video on demand and in select drive-in theaters on May 8, 2020, by United Artists Releasing.
 The film was initially set to receive a wide theatrical release on the same date, but these plans were cancelled due to the movie theater closures since mid March because of the COVID-19 pandemic.